IsaacScript/isaacscript/packages/docs/docs/main/features.md

 ### <img src="/img/items/finger.png" className="features-icon" /> No Automatic Importing

-In Lua, you can't just start typing a function and have it magically be imported.
+In Lua, you can't just start typing a function and have it magically be imported from where it lives.
 So you are stuck between using monolithic files (messy), or manually typing "require" over and over (tedious).

 ### <img src="/img/items/wooden-spoon.png" className="features-icon" /> Bad In-Editor Tooling